ornladios/ADIOS2/docs/user_guide/source/api_python/python_example.rst

 Python Example Code
 *******************

-The Python APIs follow closely Python style directives.
+The Python APIs follows closely Python style directives.
 They rely on numpy and, optionally, on ``mpi4py``, if the underlying ADIOS2 library is compiled with MPI.

 For online examples on MyBinder :